Weak Value Advantage in Overcoming Noise: Results

+There are three families of states for which this linear order vanishes for any operator $A$.

+These states can be used to fully learn $A$ as follows. $a_{11}$ and $a_{22}$ are the direct results of the WV for the first two families of solutions.
+Since the shift in the probe is the real part of the WV, choosing $f_1=f_2=\frac{1}{\sqrt{2}}$, we can learn the real part of $a_{12}$, and choosing $f_{1}=\frac{1}{\sqrt{2}}$ and $f_{2}=\frac{i}{\sqrt{2}}$ allows learning the imaginary part of $a_{12}$.
+All these are free of linear order of the noise since the linear order vanishes on these sets of states.

+And so in total we showed that we can use the WVMP in order to fully learn $A$ without effect of the linear order of the noise, thus concluding the proof of Claim 1.

+\emph{Proof of Claim 2, strong measurements cannot accomplish the task---} In fact, Claim 2 follows from Claim 3.
+However, for didactic reasons, we have chosen to present the proof of Claim 2 separately.
+For strong measurements $\left\langle Q\right\rangle =\gamma \text{Tr} \left(A\mathcal{E}\left(\rho\right)\right)$.
+Substituting amplitude damping and expanding the Taylor series we find that the only state for which the linear order vanishes for any operator $A$ is $\rho=\left( \right)$ in which case $\text{Tr}\left(A\rho\right)=a_{11}$.
+And so no other information about $A$ can be obtained without linear order affect of the noise, proving that the strong measurement cannot succeed in the task, concluding the proof of the second claim.

+\emph{Proof of Claim 3, strong measurements with postselection cannot accomplish the task---} In order to prove Claim 3 we will start by proving a lemma.

-Lastly, we prove that for a strong measurement with postselection, the protocol's outcome will not be affected by the noise to first order only if the initial state is not affected by the noise to first order.
+Lemma - the result of the strong measurement with postselection is not affected by the noise in linear order only if the initial state is not affected by the noise in linear order.

 This is opposed to the case of the WVMP, where certain combinations of initial and final states give rise to WVs that overcome the noise, even if the initial state alone does suffer significantly from the noise.
-We show that the only initial state that is not affected by the noise in the first order is $|0\rangle$, and that $A$ cannot be fully learned by this measurement protocol when we are confined to this initial state. $\blacksquare$
+The proof of the lemma is rather technical and so is presented in the appendix.